 - Meet your fellow travelers as they arrive.

 In the evening, it’s time for your Welcome Dinner.
-Enjoy drinks overlooking Jemaa el-Fna Square, then a traditional Moroccan meal with fellow travelers at El Baraka Restaurant.
+Enjoy drinks overlooking Jemaa el-Fna Square, then a traditional Moroccan meal with fellow travelers.
 Afterwards, you’re free to take the party elsewhere!

 Day 3: Explore Marrakesh